-the bleaching of fluvially transported sediment.
-We found a systematic relationship between the suspended-sediment concentration and the irradiance at wavelengths between 300-900 nm.
-Increases in $C_s$ lead to a stronger attenuation of the UV-blue compared to the red-NIR wavelength; i.e. the shorter the wavelength, the faster it disappears within the suspension and vice versa (Fig. 3).
-The broadband, $C{s}$ dependent decrease in irradiance was captured in the luminescence response, with the remaining normalized doses being positively correlated with $C_s$ (Fig. 7a-c).
+The aim of this study was to devise and conduct an experiment that helps to evaluate the effect of turbidity on the bleaching of fluvially transported sediment.
+We found a systematic relationship between the suspended sediment concentration and the irradiance at wavelength between 300 - 900 nm.
+Increases in C_s lead to a stronger attenuation of the UV/blue compared to the red/NIR wavelength i.e. the shorter the wavelength, the faster it disappears within the suspension and vice

+- versa (Fig. 3Fig.
+3).
+The broadband, C_s -dependent decrease in irradiance was captured in the luminescence response with the remaining normalized doses being positively correlated with C_s (Fig. 7Fig.
+7a-c).
 The sediment concentration thus modifies the resetting time for the measured BSL-125, IRSL-25 and pIRIR-155 signals.
 However, we did not find the wavelength-dependent discrimination of light in the suspension to be reflected in the luminescence data.
-Particularly, the hypothesized threshold in $C{\rm s}$ , at which the BSL-125 and the IRSL-25 signals bleach at the same rate, could not be established.
+Particularly, the hypothesized threshold in C_s, at which the BSL-125 and the IRSL-25 signals bleach at the same - 375 rate, could not be established.
 We attribute this to the turbulence and vertical mobility of grains in the flume, which may lead to a fast bleaching of BSL-125 during short and sporadic moments when grains emerge at the water surface.
-This implies that turbulent-flow conditions are an important prerequisite for bleaching grains during transport.
-Yet, another experiment would have to be designed to further scrutinize this finding.

-The PMS approach resulted in a slower bleaching of the BSL-125 when compared to the IRSL-25, even under subaerial conditions (Fig. 6).
-The analysis of purified quartz showed the opposite behaviour of BSL-125, which rendered the PMS-based BSL-125 unreliable in this case.
+This implies that turbulent flow conditions are an important prerequisite for bleaching grains during transport.
+Yet, another experiment would have to be designed to further scrutinize this finding. - 380 The PMS approach resulted in a slower bleaching of the BSL-125 when compared to the IRSL-25, even under subaerial conditions (Fig. 6Fig.
+6).
+The analysis on purified quartz showed the opposite behaviour of BSL-125, which rendered the PMS based BSL-125 unreliable in this case.
 A potential reason could be the presence of other luminescent minerals (e.g. heavy minerals) that contaminated the BSL-125 signal.
-Thus, for future studies using the PMS, we recommend benchmarking the BSL-125 using a subset of fully purified quartz extracts.
+Thus, for future studies using the PMS, we recommend to benchmark the BSL- - 385 125 using a subset of fully purified quartz extracts.

-Particularly in bleaching experiments that use daylight conditions and long illumination times, irradiance will be subject to gradual as well as abrupt variations.
+Particularly, in bleaching experiments that use daylight conditions and long illumination times, irradiance will be subject to gradual as well as abrupt variations.
 Therefore, it seems advisable to relate the measured luminescence dose to the cumulative received irradiance rather than to the bleaching time.
 For a more complete picture of the irradiance boundary conditions it may even be better to employ a second spectrometer that simultaneously registers the incoming subaerial radiation.

 Code and data availability.
-The code and data to run the analysis are available in the Supplement.
+The code and data to run the analysis are available in the supplemental data.